expectedparrot/edsl/docs/scenarios.rst

 Purpose
 -------
-Scenarios let you create variations and versions of questions efficiently.
+Scenarios allow you create variations and versions of questions efficiently.
 For example, we could create a question `"What is your favorite {{ item }}?"` and use scenarios to replace the parameter `item` with `color` or `food` or other items.
 When we add the scenarios to the question, the question will be asked multiple times, once for each scenario, with the parameter replaced by the value in the scenario.
 This allows us to straightforwardly administer multiple versions of the question together in a survey, either asynchronously (by default) or according to :ref:`surveys` rules that we can specify (e.g., skip/stop logic).